mtumilowicz/scrum-notes/README.md

     * plus a plan for delivering the product Increment and realizing the Sprint Goal
     * makes visible all the work necessary to meet the Sprint Goal
 * includes at least one high priority process improvement from Retrospective
-* Only the Development Team can change its Sprint Backlog during a Sprint
+* only the Development Team can change it during a Sprint
-    * new work is required - adds it to the Sprint Backlog
-    * work is completed - remaining work is updated
 * Monitoring Sprint Progress
-    * tracking the remaining work at least for every Daily Scrum to project the likelihood of achieving the Sprint Goal
+    * at least every Daily Scrum to project the likelihood of achieving the Sprint Goal
-* Increment
-    * sum of all items completed during a Sprint + value of the increments of all previous Sprints
-    * at the end of a Sprint, the new Increment must be “Done”
-        * in useable condition
-            * regardless of whether the Product Owner decides to release it
-        * meet the definition of "Done"
-    * Increment is useable, so a Product Owner may choose to immediately release it

-### Artifact Transparency
-* Scrum relies on transparency
-* Scrum Master’s job is to work with the Scrum Team and the organization to increase the transparency of the artifacts
-* Definition of "Done"
+### Definition of "Done"
 * Development Team must define a definition of "Done"
     * if not a convention of the development organization
 * everyone must understand what "Done" means
-    * definitions of “Done” will expand to include more stringent criteria for higher quality
+* definitions of "Done" will expand to include more stringent criteria for higher quality